 - Players must answer completely and honestly any specific questions pertaining to free information.

 - At Regular Rules Enforcement Level, all derived information is instead considered free.

-Judges are encouraged to help players in determining free information, but must avoid assisting players with derived information about the game state.
+Judges are encouraged to help players in determining free and status information, but must avoid assisting players with derived information about the game state.